Close Menu

 It takes the same amount of space, 8 feet behind the ball and 8 feet in front of it, and it uses the exact same software.

-Where things differ is in the fact that you’re not able to get the Pro Package or Impact Detection on the Gen 2 – so at least as it sits now, there’s no available club data – just ball data.
+Where things initially differed when the Mevo Gen 2 was first released was that you weren’t able to get the Pro Package or Impact Detection on the Gen 2.
+So at that point, there was no available club data – just ball data.

 I love how easy it is to customize your data views.

-But just like the Mevo Plus, you’re able to get a real-time shot tracer (that works surprisingly well), you’re able to set data margins, view your shots and data any way you could possibly want, and connect it to any number of third-party simulator options with no subscription fee.
+And just like with the Mevo Plus, you’re able to get a real-time shot tracer (that works surprisingly well), you’re able to set data margins, view your shots and data any way you could possibly want, and connect it to any number of third-party simulator options with no subscription fee.

 The Mevo Gen 2 Outdoors